News & Updates All »

 3. Staff from the technical review committee and project/development representative(s) meet to review and discuss the project.

-4. If revisions are required, the applicant must upload the full set of revisions, not revised pages only, through the online portal including a description of how and where each comment was addressed.
+4. If revisions are required, the applicant must upload the full set of revised plans, not revised plan sheets only, through the online portal including a resubmittal letter with a description of how and where each comment was addressed.
 Plans must be dated and contain revised notes and symbols.

 5. Once the revisions are accepted they will be reviewed by each department.
 Our goal is to have any revisions reviewed no later than 10 business days from the acceptance date.
 We will send a notification when all reviews are complete and comments are ready.
 You may also follow the status of the review process through the portal.